tylermercer/personal-website/src/en/posts/software/partytown-cloudflare-analytics.md

 This got me wondering if I could move Cloudflare Web Analytics off of the main thread on this site.
-Cloudflare Web Analytics is a great analytics platform, but it caused my site to lose its perfect score on [pagespeed.web.dev](https://pagespeed.web.dev).
+Cloudflare Web Analytics is a great analytics platform, but adding it caused my site to lose its perfect score on [pagespeed.web.dev](https://pagespeed.web.dev).
 So, turning a willfully blind eye to [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law), I decided to give Partytown a shot.